hove-io/navitia/documentation/slate/source/includes/apis.md

 The [isochrones](#isochrones) service exposes another response structure, which is simpler, for the same data.

 ### <a name="journeys-disruptions"></a> Disruptions
-By default, Navitia only computes journeys that don't have disruptions, disrupted journeys will not be reported into the response.
+By default, Navitia only computes journeys without their associated disruption(s), meaning that the journeys in the response will be based on the theoritical schedules.
 If you want to provide journeys without blocking disruptions, you need to use the parameter `data_freshness=realtime`.

 In a journey's response, different disruptions may have different meanings.